THE FABULOUS PANTHER

 The question is whether it’s a fable now.

 The leopard is an extraordinarily adaptable species which spans a wide range of habitats, from Mongolia to India to sub-Saharan Africa.
-And then there’s the beautiful snow leopard, living at high elevations from eastern Afghanistan to Mongolia and Western China, and at lower elevations in its more northerly range.
+And then there’s the beautiful snow leopard, living at high elevations from eastern Afghanistan to Mongolia and Western China.
 There is no reason at all why such animals, given adequate levels of prey, could not thrive in the British Isles.

 Ice-Age leopards and jaguars became extinct in Britain some twenty thousand years ago, but the Romans brought big cats to England for their circuses, and a leopard or jaguar of some kind is depicted in the Orpheus Pavement, the largest Roman mosaic in Britain, uncovered, coincidentally, at Woodchester.